Fruit & Vegetable Benefits, Growing Tips & Recipes

 D. Protection from Wind and Weather Extremes

-2. Cover plants with frost cloth or old bedsheets
+2. As per frost protection methods, cover plants with frost cloth or old bedsheets regarding temperature protection.

-3. String Christmas lights under the covering for extra warmth
+3. As per winter requirements, put Christmas lights under the cover regarding extra warmth for plants.

-For extreme cold snaps, consider digging up smaller plants and bringing them inside.
-With larger specimens, cut the trunk to about 1 foot tall, then heap mulch over the stump.
-The roots will survive to regrow when warmth returns.
+During extreme cold weather, you can further protect smaller plants by digging them up and bringing them inside, as this method itself ensures better survival.
+Basically for big trees, cut the trunk to 1 foot height, then put mulch over the stump the same way.
+The roots will survive and further regrow when warmth itself returns.

 Managing Pests and Diseases